-As a result, many parents who began cloth diapering with good intentions spent a lot of money, and then stopped using them because they leaked.
+As a result, many parents who began cloth diapering with good intentions spent a lot of money and then stopped using them because they leaked.
 Not only are they now using disposables, they also own a pile of cloth diapers (which had to be manufactured; the cotton grown, sprayed and harvested).
 Environmentally their good intentions have become a disaster, and we have lost the people who were willing to give cloth diapering an honest try.
 I believe the cloth diaper industry should take more responsibility for the products they manufacture and promote.

-We at Mother-ease® Cloth Diapers are dedicated to providing a real, natural choice to all those who with us seek to keep our planet healthy and our body's whole.
+We at Mother ease® Cloth Diapers are dedicated to providing a real, natural choice to all those who with us seek to keep our planet healthy and our body's whole.
 It is good to work together with people like you, each doing our part to ensure a happy future for our babies who will inherit this planet.

-- Beginning - August 03
+- Beginning - Aug 03

-- August 03 - December 03
+- August 03 - Dec 03

-- December 03 - January 04
+- December 03 - Jan 04

-- February 04 - March 04
+- February 04 - Mar 04

 - March 04 - April 04